Last Updated on

 In order for these XPath selectors to work, you will need to select the browser that you are using under Configuration -> User-Agent -> Preset User-Agents.
 If you leave the Preset User-Agents field as the Screaming Frog Spider, you won’t see the extracted values.

-I’ve run queries using Google, Firefox, and Microsoft Edge as the user-agent with no problem.
+I’ve run queries using Chrome, Firefox, and Microsoft Edge as the user-agent with no problem.

 In Configuration -> Speed, I set the Max Threads to 1.0, checked the Limit URL/s, and set the Max URL/s to .8 just to be safe.
 If this value is too high, Google could block you with a CAPTCHA test.